 Additional Apache HTTP Commands

-As we delve deeper into managing our Apache web server on Debian, it’s crucial to understand some additional commands.
-These include updating, upgrading, and even removing Apache when required.
-These commands can help ensure optimal server performance and security.
+As we delve deeper into managing our Apache web server on Debian, it’s also crucial to understand some additional commands.
+Specifically, these include updating, upgrading, and even removing Apache when required.
+Ultimately, these commands can help ensure optimal server performance and security.

 Update Apache HTTP

-Before initiating the update process, you must check for available updates for your system.
-This can be done using the “apt update” command, which fetches information about available updates from the repositories:
+First, before initiating the update process, you must check for available updates for your system.
+This can be done easily using the “apt update” command, which fetches information about available updates from the repositories:

 sudo apt update